dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

  * If `prev_spender` is provided the list starts with the allowance immediately succeeding `(from_account, prev_spender)`.
  * If `prev_spender` is not provided the list starts with the first allowance from `from_account`.

 The list includes up to `take` entries if `take` is provided, but it cannot exceed the maximum number specified by the `icrc103:max_take_value` metadata.
-If take is not provided, the ledger will return as many entries as possible, up to the `icrc103:max_take_value` limit.
+If `take` is not provided, the ledger will return as many entries as possible, up to the limit specified by `icrc103:max_take_value`.

 If the response contains fewer entries than the smaller of `take` and `icrc103:max_take_value`, it indicates that there are no more allowances that meet the criteria for listing.

 ## 5. Example Using Symbolic Values

 Assume that the ledger stores the following allowances, listed in lexicographic order.
-Below, `p0,p1,...,p5` are some arbitrary principals, `s0` is the default subaccount, `s1,s2,..,s5` are subacounts, and `a1,a2,...,a5` are allowances (the associated expiration is omitted).
+Below, `p0,p1,...,p5` are some arbitrary principals, `s0` is the default subaccount, `s1,s2,..,s5` are subaccounts, and `a1,a2,...,a5` are allowances (the associated expiration is omitted).

 - **A1** = `((p0, s0), (p1, s1), a1)`
 - **A2** = `((p0, s0), (p2, s2), a2)`